sadiqalsandouk/Projects/README.md

 # Zigzag Finch Robot
 The task is to create a program to allow the finch (a small robot which can be programmed to perform tasks) to perform a zigzag at the user’s desired settings while producing sound and emitting lights.

+Demo:

 Features of the program includes:
  User input: